Masterpieces of Polish Cinema

 Several events in 2014-15 will address this topic.
 Visit our Events page for details.
 Photo by Krisztina Fehervary

 Nadezhda Tolokonnikova and Maria Alyokhina spoke at the Michigan Theater on Sep 18.
 Click for video

 Many CREES videos are now available on YouTube.
 Click the image above to be directed to the CREES channel.
 Photos by Peter Smith

 CREES is the Center for Russian, East European, and Eurasian Studies at the University of Michigan’s International Institute.
 CREES is a U.S. Department of Education-supported National Resource Center that awards Foreign Language and Area Studies (FLAS) Fellowships.
-Since 2008, CREES works alongside the Center for European Studies and Weiser Center for Emerging Democracies in association with the Ronald and Eileen Weiser Center for Europe and Eurasia.
+CREES is home to the Copernicus Program in Polish Studies, and works alongside the Center for European Studies and Weiser Center for Emerging Democracies in association with the Ronald and Eileen Weiser Center for Europe and Eurasia.

 - President of Albania to deliver lecture at University of Michigan September 9, 2014

 - Pussy Riot members to give Penny Stamps Lecture September 8, 2014

 - Weiser Center releases 2013-14 Annual Report July 16, 2014